Ayush1M/Responsive-website-using-grid/README.md

  * [Acknowledgment](#acknowledgment)

 # Overview of the Project
-The project is used to generate a random unique password.
-This project focuses on applying the concepts of HTML, CSS and Javascript.
+The project is used to make a website using grid.

 ### Goal of the Project
-* The Goal of this project is to generate a random unique password which contains Uppercase, Lowercase, Numbers and Symbols.
+* The Goal of this project is to apply grid properties like
-* To apply the JS concepts like for loop, using DOM, functions.

 ## Screenshot